 What makes Singapore crab special is the sauce that it is cooked in.
 The sauce is a blend of spices, including chili, garlic, ginger, and tomato sauce.
 The sauce is thick, sweet, and savory, with a spicy kick that leaves a tingle on your taste buds.
 The sauce is so delicious that you will want to slurp it up with a spoon.

 Another thing that makes Singapore crab special is the type of crab used.
 The most popular crab used in Singaporean cuisine is the mud crab.
-Mud crabs are known for their sweet and succulent meat, which is perfect for soaking up the flavorful sauce.
+Mud crabs are known for their sweet and succulent meat, perfect for soaking up the flavorful sauce.

 The crab is usually served whole, and it is up to the diner to crack open the shell and dig into the meat.